 Joan, or the software and hardware in her body?

 Should her neural data be analyzed by lawyers to determine blame?
 Does she have any right to personal privacy?

 Raising the questions

 Joan’s dilemma, described by philosophers at the Center for Neurotechnology at the UW, is hypothetical, but it could one day be reality.
 Neurotechnology — the intersection of neuroscience, technology and computing — has brought within reach treatments and technology for some of the human body’s most vexing problems (including spinal cord injury, stroke, Parkinson’s disease and more).
 But with those treatments come many areas of potential ethical conflict, and the center aims to raise important questions and awareness before design decisions are already entrenched.

 Based at the UW with core partners at MIT and San Diego State University, the Center for Neurotechnology was established in 2011 as an Engineering Research Center funded by the National Science Foundation.
 And from the very beginning, ethics has been one of its cornerstones.

 The center’s neuroethics research is led by Sara Goering, a UW philosophy professor with a background in disability studies and bioethics, and Eran Klein, a neurologist and UW affiliate professor.
-Philosophers here work closely with neuroscientists, engineers, doctors and industry professionals to develop effective technology in the most ethical ways.
+Center members from the Department of Philosophy work closely with neuroscientists, engineers, doctors and industry professionals to develop effective technology in the most ethical ways.